 All NR60E2 encoders offer position and velocity data that can be scaled with the programmable parameters as described in the following section.
-The position data can also be preset which allows you to align the position data with your machine position without having to physically rotate the shaft.
+The position data can also be preset to any value within its range.
+This feature allows you to align the position data from the NR60E2 with your actual machine's position without having to physically rotate the shaft.